 The magnetite metal particles are also attracted to the circulating pump.
 This is due to the fact the pump winding creates a magnetic field.
 Once affected, the pump often goes weak or “sluggish” and will also seem noisy.

-Of course, all these above issues can be rectified without the need for a power flush Liverpool, however, this would be ultimately “masking” the underlying issue.
+Of course, all these issues can be rectified without the need for a power flush Liverpool, however, this would be ultimately “masking” the underlying issue.

 Another symptom that the central heating contains magnetite is if you have to bleed the radiators frequently.
 This is the result of a chemical reaction which causes the system to “gas up”.

-We commonly hear customers inform us that they have to as bleed the ‘air’ from the radiators more often that usual.
+We commonly hear customers inform us that they have to bleed the ‘air’ from the radiators more often than usual.
 In actual fact what the customer is most likely removing is hydrogen.
 This hydrogen gas is caused by the rusting and corrosion process.
 It can sometimes also give off a foul “egg” like smell.